Xilinx/ml-suite/docs/tutorials/anaconda.md

 `conda activate ml-suite`
 5. Verify your environment by importing caffe in python
 `python -c "import caffe"`
-6. Install TensorFlow version 1.8
+6. Install other required python packages
-`pip install tensorflow==1.8 `
-7. Install Jupyter to the ml-suite env
-`pip install jupyter `
+`pip install jupyter tensorflow==1.8 zmq`

 ### Notes for running on AWS w/ Anaconda
 At the moment, AWS requires root privileges to deploy on FPGAs.
 Follow the steps below as a work around: